src-bin/substrate-docs/bootstrapping/integrating-your-identity-provider/azure-ad.md

 9. Click **Select**
 10. Click **Assign**

-With your identity provider integrated, jump to [deleting unnecessary root access keys](../deleting-unnecessary-root-access-keys.md).
+With your identity provider integrated, jump to [finishing up in your management account](../finishing.md).